How to Save on Wedding Invitations

 3. Use Postcards

 Postcard postage is a lot cheaper than a regular 1st Class stamp.
-You can use postcards for your R.S.V.P.s instead of having to buy another envelope.
+You can use postcards for your R.S.V.P.s instead of having to buy another envelope to help save money on wedding invitations.
 Just print your return address on the backside and if you plan to put postage on ahead of time for your guests you’ll save yourself a chunk of change.

 4. DIY Wedding Invitations